 Allison Powell and Kyle Bettinger

 PuffBarry is an alternative communication device for people with ALS or other muscular degenerative diseases.
 The device measures puffs of air through the nasal cavity and uses a Morse code like structure to allow patients to create sentences.
 Allison and Kyle were inspired to make this device after a good family friend, Dr. Michael Barry, passed away from ALS.
-After receiving the TEDxUofM Prize, Allison and Kyle went on to win The Start-Up, a competition hosted by the Center for Entrepreneurship at UofM.
+After receiving the TEDxUofM Award for Innovation, Allison and Kyle went on to win The Start-Up, a competition hosted by the Center for Entrepreneurship at UofM.
 Allison also had the opportunity to give her very own TED talk at TEDxTraverseCity, which can be seen here.

 2014: The Redlining Project